-- Haul routes shall include provisions to prevent inadvertent entry to movement areas. - Fire Fighting, Police, and Airport Operations equipment and personnel shall not be impeded at any time. - Haul route activity shall not interfere with NAVAIDs or approach surfaces of operational taxiways or runways. - The Contractor shall protect the haul routes from damage.
+- Haul routes shall include provisions to prevent inadvertent entry to movement areas. - Fire Fighting, Police, and Airport Operations equipment and personnel shall not be impeded at any time. - Haul route activity shall not interfere with NAVAIDs or approach surfaces of operational taxiways or runways.

+- The Contractor shall protect the haul routes from damage.
 Any damage occurring shall be repaired by the contractor at no cost to the City of Phoenix. - The contractor shall maintain a dedicated full-time power-vacuum on the haul route at all times.
 Two manned power-vacuums shall be required when Bituminous Pavement is being hauled. - Workers must remain in the work areas during work hours.
 If more than one work area is active at the same time, there shall be no movement between areas unless they are adjacent and Airport Operations has given prior approval.
-Personnel will only be allowed to enter and leave the work areas in vehicles with proper warning lights/flagging per FAA and DVT requirements.
+Only personnel will be allowed to enter and leave the work areas in vehicles with proper warning lights/flagging per FAA and DVT requirements.

-The Contractor is cautioned that portions of the haul route are adjacent to active taxiways within active aprons that will include propeller and jet aircraft.
 The Contractor shall assume responsibility for any damage caused by Foreign Object Debris (FOD) created by their operations.